turbosmr/Gator-Trader/README.md

 By: **Steve Rentschler**

-# Online Multiplayer Chess Game
+# Online Buy and Sell Site for SFSU Students

 ## Demo